sergiokopplin/indigo/_posts/2016-02-29-build-a-github-blog-part-2.markdown

 - Google will create tracking ID for you that'll look something like 'UA-########'.
 - Copy this tracking ID, return to your _config.yml and paste it in the analytics-google field.

+**Note**: Make sure you set up filters in the Google Analytics Admin panel to exclude your own IP address.
+This excellent tutorial will help you through the steps: [How to exclude internal traffic from Google Analytics](http://www.cognique.co.uk/blog/exclude-internal-traffic-google-analytics/#.VuWvH8cUEdc).

 #### Disqus

 {% highlight raw %}